threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 CONFIG=zstor-default.toml
 PASSWORD=$(openssl rand -base64 18)
 METADATA_NODES="1 2 3 4"
-back end_NODES="1 2 3 4 5 6 7 8"
+BACKEND_NODES="1 2 3 4 5 6 7 8"
-back end_SIZE=1
+BACKEND_SIZE=1
 ```

 This will generate a strong random password that will be used to secure each zdb.
 You can replace the code that generates the password with your own password if you wish.
 For now, don't worry about having to save the randomly generated password.
 It will get written to the config file and you can take note of it later.

-For the metadata and back end nodes, replace the example values with the node IDs you selected before.
-Set your desired back end size too, which is specified in gigabtyes.
+For the metadata and backend nodes, replace the example values with the node IDs you selected before.
+Set your desired backend size too, which is specified in gigabtyes.

 ### Deploy Metadata Zdbs